pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Comprehensive State Comparison

-When selecting a jurisdiction for your dynasty trust, the choice is critical.
+When selecting a jurisdiction for your Legacy trust, the choice is critical.
 The jurisdiction determines the trust's lifespan, tax treatment, asset protection capabilities, and privacy provisions.
-South Dakota has emerged as the premier dynasty trust jurisdiction, but understanding why requires a detailed comparison with other leading trust jurisdictions: Nevada, Wyoming, and Alaska.
+South Dakota has emerged as the premier Legacy trust jurisdiction, but understanding why requires a detailed comparison with other leading trust jurisdictions: Nevada, Wyoming, and Alaska.

 #### South Dakota vs. Nevada: The Perpetuity Advantage